michaelnetbiz/soup-heads/content/privacy/index.md

 By using the Site, you agree to the collection, use, and disclosure of your PII as described in this Privacy Policy, and you agree to our Terms of Use which are incorporated by reference.
 If you do not agree, stop accessing or using our Site.

 Michaelnet strives to ensure that we give you a stress-free experience.
 To this end, we are dedicated to building a rewarding and lasting relationship with every customer.
 To accomplish this goal, we may use your PII for various purposes.
-For clarity’s sake, each category of “Datum Use” is summarized below:
+For clarity's sake, each category of “Datum Use” is summarized below:

 1. USER DATA

     This is the personal data provided by you, or collected by us, to enable you to sign up for and use the Michaelnet.
-Depending on the type of Subscription Plan you sign up for, this may include your account’s username, email address, phone number, birth date, street address, state/territory, and country.
+Depending on the type of Subscription Plan you sign up for, this may include your account's username, email address, phone number, birth date, street address, state/territory, and country.

 2. USAGE DATA

-    This is the personal date that is collected about you when you’re accessing and/or using our Site.
+    This is the personal date that is collected about you when you're accessing and/or using our Site.
 This may include:

     Information about the type of Michaelnet Subscription Agreement you purchased.
     Information about your interactions with our Site, such as your search inquiries, streaming history, your media library, your browsing history, and your interactions with our Team and/or other users.